dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/googletest/README.md

 By default, new Visual Studio projects link the C runtimes dynamically but GoogleTest links them statically.
-This will generate an error that looks something like the following: gtest.lib(gtest-all.obj) : error LNK2038: mismatch detected for 'RuntimeLibrary': value 'MTd_StaticDebug' doesn't match value 'MDd_DynamicDebug' in main.obj
+This will generate an error that looks something like the following: gtest.lib(gtest-all.obj) : error LNK2038: mismatch detected for 'RuntimeLibrary': value 'MTd_StaticDebug' doesn'type match value 'MDd_DynamicDebug' in main.obj

 GoogleTest already has a CMake option for this: `gtest_force_shared_crt`